Rai lies 17th as Bhatia misses cut; Scheffler, McIlroy make cut and Vegas leads at PGA - www.lokmattimes.com

 Rai lies 17th as Bhatia misses cut; Scheffler, McIlroy make cut and Vegas leads at PGA

-Charlotte (USA) May 17 Even as some of the big names missed the cut, some others were hanging ...
+Charlotte [US], May 17 : Even as some of the big names missed the cut, some others were hanging ...

+Charlotte [US], May 17 : Even as some of the big names missed the cut, some others were hanging in by a slender thread at the 2025 PGA Championships at Quail Hollow.

 Vegas was at 8-under 134, two ahead of Matthieu Pavon of France (65), former U.S. Open champion Matt Fitzpatrick (68) and Si Woo Kim, the South Korean who made an ace on the longest par 3 at Quail Hollow on his way to a 64.
 Kim hit a 5-wood on the 252-yard sixth hole for the longest hole-in-one in major championship history.